What you will study

 inclusive excellence, and privilege

-- Understand self in the context of diversity awareness.
+- Assess self in the context of diversity awareness.

-- Be aware of the impact campus climate and privilege can have on students in higher
+- Recognize the impact campus climate and privilege can have on students in higher education.

 CSPA Graduate Assistantships